-For help with any school choice questions, the best resource is our parent liaison team.
+For help with any scholarship questions, the best resource is our Parent Liaison Team.
 Send an email today or call us at (919)871-1084.

 Private school choice initiatives are state-sponsored scholarship programs that offset the cost of school tuition, and in some cases related services, for families.
 Some states, including North Carolina, provide tuition scholarships directly to families; other states have passed programs creating education tax credits for taxpayers who give money to scholarship granting organizations.
 Some programs allow individuals to receive a tax credit or deduction for education expenses, including tuition.

 Private school choice programs are generally created to serve the needs of families that otherwise would not be able to afford private school tuition.
 The Milwaukee Parental Choice Program, passed in 1990, is the nation’s longest-running contemporary private school choice initiative.
 This program currently serves almost 29,000 low-income students.

 In 2011, North Carolina offered a tax credit to students with disabilities to provide flexibility in attending a private school and in 2013 North Carolina joined the ranks of states with private school choice programs for low-income students when the General Assembly passed the state’s Opportunity Scholarship Program (OSP).